 The inflow of people entering homelessness shows little sign of slowing.
-The re-housing process is facing bottlenecks, with shelter systems unable to provide enough support despite continued increases in the number of shelter beds available.
-According to HUD's System Performance Measures, the national average length of time homeless ranged from 156 days to 193 days between 2019 and 2023.
-In 2023, 18.7% of individuals or families who exited permanent housing experienced subsequent returns to homelessness.
+The re-housing process is facing bottlenecks, with shelter systems unable to provide enough support despite continued

+Measures, the national average length of time homeless ranged from 156 days to 193 days between 2019 and 2023.
+In 2023, 18.7% of individuals or families who exited to permanent housing experienced subsequent returns to homelessness.
 The shortage of affordable rental housing continues to compound the homelessness crisis, and with shelter spaces in short supply or with eligibility restrictions that make them inaccessible for some, many people are forced into unsheltered homelessness or unsafe accommodations.
 Furthermore, funding remains a major challenge for local communities addressing homelessness.
 Only one in four eligible households receives a Housing Choice Voucher, while rising rental and construction costs have outpaced available resources, meaning that funding streams remain insufficient to address the entirety of the challenge.
 Furthermore, increasing the affordable housing supply alone would not solve homelessness, as many who experience homelessness require supportive services.